GST/HST for Canadian Creators and Influencers: Threshold, Awareness and Records

 Cadence does not file GST/HST for you.
 What it does is keep the picture in front of you:

-- A running total of taxable revenue across the last four quarters
+- A running total of taxable revenue before expenses

 - A flag when you are approaching the threshold